 Packing for the Camino de Santiago is one of the hardest and most important parts of preparation before you set off.
+It’s my belief that Camino de Santiago packing list for women is even harder to get right!
 You have probably heard that you need to pack light, but you might be wondering exactly what this means, and what you should or shouldn’t take.
 Having walked three Camino routes now, I wanted to share my perspective on whether you should pack beauty products and cosmetics on the Camino de Santiago.
 And, which ones to pack!

 If you are a female intending to walk the Camino de Santiago and you’d like more information, we also have a guide book written just for women.
 Find it on Amazon here.